Department of Sociology and Anthropology

 An investigation of those social institutions and environmental, social, and personal factors in the community to maintain health and provide support in illness as related to social theory..

-Sociological analysis of the basic and cultural features of contemporary American society.
-Sociological analysis of the basic and cultural features of contemporary American society.
+Sociological analysis of the structural and cultural features of contemporary American society and their historic development.

 Introduction to the analysis of structured social inequality with emphasis on the dimensions of social class, race and gender.

-Intermediate social research methodology with emphasis on research design.
-Intermediate social research methodology with emphasis on research design.
+Intermediate social research methodology with an emphasis on both qualitative and quantitative research design.

 Pre-req: SOC 344.